 Punta Esmeralda is a Playa del Carmen public beach that is definitely not commercialized, but is a really beautiful beach and hidden cove.
 You won’t find any amenities like beach clubs or restaurants, but it’s a nice place to relax and enjoy a more natural beach.
 There are also some shallow natural pools for lounging or splashing.

 If you’re willing to venture a little further outside of Playa del Carmen, there are some pretty amazing beaches that are less crowded and more widespread than the ones you’ll find downtown.
 These beaches below can be reached easily by taxi or renting a car.

 Of all the beaches near Playa del Carmen, Playa Xpu Ha is hands down my favorite.
 It’s located about 30 minutes south of Playa del Carmen and offers a stunning beach experience, with just the right amount of amenities.

 At Playa Xpu Ha, you’ll find a few different beach clubs, motorized and non-motorized water sports, as well as a few tour operators.
 The water is absolutely stunning and it’s the perfect place to relax, whether it’s at a beach club or on your own.
-Check out my full guide to visiting Playa Xpu Ha here.
+If you want to learn more about the best beach near Playa del Carmen, check out my full guide to visiting Playa Xpu Ha here.

 Another amazing and hidden beach near Playa del Carmen is Playa Xcacel.
 It’s very remote and less well known so it’s a great place to escape the crowds.
 The water is the prettiest shade of blue and it’s also a good spot for snorkeling.